appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/active-directory.md

 2. On the **Request API permissions** panel, select **Microsoft Graph > Delegated permissions**.
 3. In the **Select permissions** section, select the following permissions from the **Openid permissions** dropdown:

-   a. email
+   - email

-   b. openid
+   - openid

-   c.
-Profile
+   - Profile

 4. Scroll down to the **Users** dropdown and select **Users.Read**.
 Click **Add permissions**.
 5. Go back to the **API permissions** page and click **Grant admin consent for this directory**.